SchronS/bmazon/README.md

 # bmazon

 Bmazon is a auction site.
-It support placing items for auctioning as well as bidding on auctioned items.
+It supports placing items for auctioning as well as bidding on auctioned items.
+In addition it supports a messaging system between users and finally an administrator panel accessed exclusively from the admin.

 Prerequisites